 Real Programmers don't use SPIN!?
-O yes, they do!
+Oh yes, they do!
 SPIN is extremely handy for slow applications.
+However it has its drawbacks and pitfalls as well (and especially!) a machine programmer must be aware of:

+Scope

-However it has it's drawbacks and pitfalls also (and especially!) a machine programmer must be aware of: Scope -1) The rules are relatively simple: NO OVERLOADING!
-NO SHADOWING! -2) There is no other possibility to access variables of other objects but using GETters and SETters, however they spend considerable time, in contrast to modern OOP design, where you find a tendency to offer them "for free" (i.e. compilers generate inline code). -3) GETting an address is fine and in the spirit of SPIN as being a "structured assembly language" 🐸 This pointer needs not necessarily address an "array", but can point to any place in VAR or DAT space (but see the next section for further pitfalls) Memory Allocation -4) VAR variables are resorted by the compiler: LONGS first, follow WORDs, follow BYTES; unawareness of this can lead to deep frustration 😀 -5) In contrast DAT variables are padded if appropriate! -6) Never forget: VAR is "object space"; only DAT is "global"!
-Tree of Objects -7) Each time you define a name in the OBJ section a new object is "instantiated".
+-1) The rules are relatively simple: NO OVERLOADING!
+NO SHADOWING!

+-2) There is no other way to access variables of other objects than using GETters and SETters, however they spend considerable time, in contrast to modern OOP design, where you find a tendency to offer them "for free" (i.e. compilers generate inline code).

+-3) GETting an address is fine and in the spirit of SPIN as being a "structured assembly language" This pointer needs not necessarily address an "array", but can point to any place in VAR or DAT space (but see the next section for further pitfalls)

+Memory Allocation

+-4) VAR variables are resorted by the compiler: LONGS first, follow WORDs, follow BYTES; unawareness of this can lead to deep frustration 😀

+-5) In contrast DAT variables are padded if appropriate!

+-6) Never forget: VAR is "object space"; only DAT is "global"!

+Tree of Objects

+-7) Each time you define a name in the OBJ section a new object is "instantiated".
 That means a new set of VAR memory is (statically) allocated.
 DAT and CODE always stays the same.

 This is extremely frustrating when you have "library objects" used from multiple spots of your program.
 Take Float32.
 You may need it from the main object and some "sub-object" (maybe FloatString).
 FloatString normally uses the independent and slow FloatMath; so you are inclined to change that to Math32 as well.
-This is where your problems start 😊 But after you understand their root, you can easily fix Math32 (2 variables in VAR -> DAT) -8) There is a bug - at least according to my opinion - in COGNEW, as it does not deliver the object context to the SPIN Interpreter in the new COG, which means you can only use procedures from your own object.
-Example OBJ Sub1 : "sub1" PUB main COGNEW (sub1.go(0), @stack) 'Does not work, and there is no warning
+This is where your problems start © But after you understand their root, you can easily fix Math32 (2 variables in VAR -> DAT)

+-8) There is a bug - at least according to my opinion - in COGNEW, as it does not deliver the object context to the SPIN Interpreter in the new COG, which means you can only use procedures from your own object.

+'Example

+OBJ Sub1 : "sub1" PUB main COGNEW (sub1.go(0),@stack) 'Does not work, and there is no warning

-PREFACE .
-1
+PREFACE 1

+Versions 2

-CHAPTER 1: HOW TO START .
-2
+CHAPTER 1: HOW TO START

-Sidetrack A: What the Propeller is made of Sidetrack B: What happens at RESET/Power On?
-Sidetrack C: Loading COGS INTERLUDE 1: THE SYNTAX OF THE PROPELLER ASSEMBLY LANGUAGE 3 4
+Sidetrack A: What the Propeller is made of

+Sidetrack B: What happens at RESET/Power On?
+4

+Sidetrack C: Loading COGS 5

+INTERLUDE 1: THE SYNTAX OF THE PROPELLER ASSEMBLY LANGUAGE 8

-CHAPTER 2 .
-9
+CHAPTER 2 10

 Sidetrack D: Who is afraid of OUTA?

-Sidetrack E: Why the HUB is called the HUB
+Sidetrack E: Why the HUB is called the HUB 12

-CHAPTER 3: FLAGS AND CONDITIONS 14
+CHAPTER 3: FLAGS AND CONDITIONS 16

 CHAPTER 4.
-COMMON AND NOT SO COMMON INSTRUCTIONS 17
+COMMON AND NOT SO COMMON INSTRUCTIONS 19

-INTERLUDE 2: SOME ARITHMETIC EXAMPLES 19
+INTERLUDE 2: Some arithmetic examples 21

-CHAPTER 5: INDIRECT AND INDEXED ADDRESSING 21
+CHAPTER 5: INDIRECT AND INDEXED ADDRESSING 24

-Sidetrack F: How the instruction pipeline works 23
+Sidetrack F: How the instruction pipeline works

-CHAPTER 6 LOCKS AND SEMAPHORES 25
+CHAPTER 6 LOCKS AND SEMAPHORES

-CHAPTER 7: VIDEO WITHOUT VIDEO 29
+CHAPTER 7: VIDEO WITHOUT VIDEO

-Sidetrack G: How to program Timer A INTERLUDE 3: WHAT VIDEO IS ALL ABOUT: A VERY GENTLE APPROACH 33 35
+Sidetrack G: How to program Timer A

+INTERLUDE 3: WHAT VIDEO IS ALL ABOUT: A VERY GENTLE APPROACH

-THE END 38
+THE END 42

-APPENDIX: PITFALLS OF SPIN 39
+APPENDIX: PITFALLS OF SPIN

+Scope 43

+Memory Allocation

-Scope Memory Allocation Tree of Objects 39
+Tree of Objects